-Jon Mills, clinical director here at West Midlands Referrals (WMR), said he had to plate, wire, screw and pin the 10-year-old dog’s shattered humerus back together in an intricate procedure.
+Jon Mills, clinical director here at West Midlands Referrals (WMR) in Burton-Upon-Trent, said he had to plate, wire, screw and pin the 10-year-old dog’s shattered humerus back together in an intricate procedure.

 Incredibly, the much-loved family pet, called Fraser, is expected to make a full recovery from his traumatic and dramatic injuries, which were amazingly caused when he leapt to catch a ball in the park.